-- The School's Acceptable Use of ICT Policy sets out the expectations on pupils.
-Pupils in Years 7-10 are prohibited using mobile electronic devices during the school day.
-Pupils in Year 11 may use mobile phones during lunchtime in a designated Year 11 area. - Staff (including staff in the EYFS setting) should use mobile phones and cameras in accordance with the guidance set out in the code of conduct. - Parents (including those of pupils in the EYFS) may bring mobile phones onto the premises but may only take photographs during events such as plays, concerts or sporting events for personal use.
-Parents should be reminded that publication of such images (including on personal social networking sites even where access to the image may be unlawful. - Visitors may bring mobile phones onto the premises but may not take photographs or videos under any circumstances.
-The only exception is where a commercial third party is permitted to take photos or videos of pupils with the Headmistress' consent and with appropriate supervision. - The School allows access to the internet on site.
-Appropriate internet safety measures are taken to manage associated risks, including use of filters and monitoring usage. - The School's approach to on-line safety is set out in the School's On-Line Safety Policy, Acceptable Use of ICT Policy for Pupils and Acceptable Use of ICT for Staff.
+- 1. The School's Acceptable Use of ICT Policy sets out the expectations on pupils. - 2.
+Staff (including staff in the EYFS setting) should use mobile phones and cameras in accordance with the guidance set out in the code of conduct. - 3.
+Parents (including those of pupils in the EYFS) may bring mobile phones onto the premises but may only take photographs during events such as plays, concerts or sporting events for personal use.
+Parents should be reminded that publication of such images (including on personal social networking sites even where access to the image may be limited) may be unlawful. - 4.
+Visitors may bring mobile phones onto the premises but may not take photographs or videos under any circumstances.
+The only exception is where a commercial third party is permitted to take photos or videos of pupils with the Headmistress' consent and with appropriate supervision. - 5.
+The School allows access to the internet on site.
+Appropriate internet safety measures are taken to manage associated risks, including use of filters and monitoring usage. - 6.
+The School's approach to on-line safety is set out in the School's On-Line Safety Policy.